 Why?
 “This paper tries to formalize the intuition that there is a growing gap between the standard measure of GDP, capturing economic activity, and true economic welfare and to draw out some of the implications.”

-Absolute Poverty: When Necessity Displaces Desire by Robert Allen
+Absolute Poverty: When Necessity Displaces Desire

 Main finding: The World Bank’s $1-a-day poverty line inadequately deals with local context, and a better measure can be derived through more complicated math.

 Nominating economist: Angus Deaton, Princeton University, winner of the 2015 Nobel prize in economics

 Why?
 “Bob Allen’s breakthrough paper shows a way ahead in a long-standing intractable problem of how to construct poverty lines that account for needs as well as prices.
 The World Bank’s global poverty count uses a single global poverty line that is adjusted for different price levels in different countries, but that takes no account of differences in needs across countries, for example between cold places and warm places.
 Allen shows that a linear programming procedure, long thought not to work, does much better than previously thought.
 And while this paper is certainly not the final word, and can be challenged in many respects, it opens up a new set of possibilities in an area that has seen little progress for a long time.”

 Decriminalizing Indoor Prostitution: Implications for Sexual Violence and Public Health

 (pdf) by Scott Cunningham and Manisha Shah